 As a truck driver, it is impossible to avoid certain roads.
 However, it is always important to know which ones tend to cause the most problems to drivers.
-Truck driving is nothing short of dangerous.
+Truck driving attorneys know this is nothing short of dangerous.
 The level of danger depends on a number of factors, such as weather conditions, someone texting while the driver, driving while intoxicated and so on.
 One of the major factors that can make truck driving particularly dangerous is the nature and condition of the road itself.
 Poorly located and badly maintained highways can cause even the most skilled and alert truck drivers to lose control.
 Here are America’s most dangerous highways for truck drivers.

 Highway 550 in Colorado